-I had been a Palm Pilot PDA user since the introduction of the 5000.
-I moved on after the Palm Tungsten T3 which was a very satisfactory handheld in its time.
 I was also an ardent Amiga user for quite a while, during which time I was an AMUCer, a member of the Calgary Amiga Users Group.
 I (and AMUC of course!) organised a tradeshow called AmiJam'95.
 The Amiga still runs under WinUAE emulation.
 Amongst other dead and dying computer systems, I also enjoyed using the Apple ][ and BeOS systems.
-Packed away in the basement is a vintage NEC Ready 7022 Pentium box which is no longer used.
 I used to be into 3D rendering, but since real-time gaming systems now exceed what I can do laboriously, I gave up.
 The (dated) results are here.

-A related interest is that of the online multiplayer game.
+Online multiplayer games were an interest.
+They actually still are, but life gets in the way these days.
 My first foray into this was MUD2.
-This was (and still is) an absolutely stunning text based multiuser game, and blows the hell out of any others I've ever seen.
-Currently the only instance of it running is on mud2.com in Canada.
-The current MMORPG fixation is Blizzard's World Of Warcraft on which I'm wasting a truly astonishing amount of time on right now.
-Highly recommended; come and join me on the Cenarius server.
+This was (and still is) an absolutely stunning text based multiuser game; currently the only instance of it running is on mud2.com in Canada.
+The last MMORPG fixation was Blizzard's World Of Warcraft; I played on the Cenarius server.

 Non-Computer InterestsNon-computer interests include things like kayaking and bicycling, science fiction and fantasy literature.
 Typically my stereo blasts while I'm at home, so if you live in an adjoining building, you might just overhear what I'm listening to.
-Since the arrival of digital cameras, I've been taking an interest in photography.
-I'm a rank amateur, but some of the results are pretty nice.
+Affordable digital cameras allowed me to develop an interest in photography; I remain a rank amateur, but some of the results are pretty nice.

 Pronounciation"Hough" seems to be one of those names no one can pronounce, so for the record here it is: it sounds like "Huff."
 So it rhymes with "rough", "enough", "tough" and so on.
 The "ough" does not sound like "bough", "drought", "dough", "thought", "plough", "through", "borough", "slough", "cough" and or "hiccoughed".
 So, "Howe", "Who", "Ho", "How", "Hoog", "Hoff", "Hurra" and "Hawf" are all wrong.